 Matthew W Ford

 All written work should be submitted in memo format.
+All memos are typed.
 Multi-page memos need to be stapled.
 Not clipped.
 Not folded near the top.
 Stapling ensures pages stay together--plus it makes reports easier to stack.

 Common to all memos is a "memorandum top" which includes: